spences10/sveltekit-and-the-content-layer/slides.md

 <how-its-going />

 <!--
+With headless we're not constrained by the browser

 Headless is decoupled from the monolith.

 This means as a developer all you need to worry about on the client is how to present the data